bgh-github/streamlink-handoff/README.md

   <paru|yay> --sync streamlink-handoff-host
   ```

-  Note: in line with [packaging guidelines](https://wiki.archlinux.org/title/Arch_package_guidelines#Directories), the necessary two Streamlink Handoff files are installed to `/usr/lib/mozilla/native-messaging-hosts` system-based location.
+  Note: in line with [packaging guidelines](https://wiki.archlinux.org/title/Arch_package_guidelines#Directories), the necessary two Streamlink Handoff files are installed to `/usr/lib/mozilla/native-messaging-hosts` as a system-based location.
 Thus making the native messaging host available to execute for all users

 </details>